pdjr-n2k/TMP106/README.md

 This is a single step protocol which transmits a single, dummy, PGN 130316 message for each sensor channel.
-This is helpful in confirming that the module and its NMEA bus connection are operating.
+This is especially helpful when commissioning a new installation since it allows you to use an NMEA monitor application or instrument to confirm that the module and its NMEA bus connection are operating without having to perform any channel configuration.

 | PRG-VALUE  | DIL switch |Description |
 |------------|------------|------------|
 | 64         | [01000000] | Transmit a single, dummy, PGN 130316 for each channel |

-If you have an NMEA bus monitor, it's a good idea to fire it up and use this protocol to transmit some test PGNs which you should be able to see on your bus monitor.

 #### PROTOCOL 1..8: Delete Sensor Channel

-This is a two-step protocol which deletes any existing configuration for a specified channel.
+This two-step protocol deletes any existing configuration for a specified channel.

 | PRG-VALUE  | DIL switch |Description |
 |------------|------------|------------|